-The Opportunities for Sustainability Action Planning Guide, is designed to support rural health network leaders in both developing and writing action plans for network sustainability.
-There are three components within this guide for sustainably:
+The Opportunities for Sustainability Guide is designed to support rural health network leaders in both developing and writing action plans for network sustainability.
+There are four components within this toolkit for sustainably:

-- Organizational Profile: Understanding the systems of the network organization by summarizing the network's business plan components of strategy and leadership, marketing and communication, operations and infrastructure, and financial outlook. - Sustainability Action Plan Assessment: Based on the Baldrige Performance Excellence Framework to identify performance gaps that are barriers for the network in sustaining its operations and reaching its vision.
-A multi-faceted approach for considering and assessing organization components include leadership, strategic planning, customers and partners, evaluation, workforce and culture, and results.

-• Opportunities for Sustainability Action Plans: Selected key barriers identified through assessment as opportunities for sustainability are used to focus action plans.
+- 1. Organizational Profile: Understanding the systems of the network organization by summarizing the network's business plan components of strategy and leadership, marketing and communication, operations and infrastructure, and financial outlook. - 2.
+Opportunities for Sustainability Action Plan Assessment: This Assessment is based on the Baldrige Performance Excellence Framework, to identify performance gaps that may be barriers for the network in sustaining its operations and reaching its vision.
+A multi-faceted approach for considering and assessing organizational components include leadership, strategic planning, customers and partners, evaluation, workforce and culture, and results. - 3.
+Opportunities for Sustainability: A Template for Action Planning: Selected key barriers identified through assessment, as opportunities for sustainability are used to focus action planning.
 Action plans that address opportunities for sustainability support the network's ability to achieve desired outcomes and financial viability.
-The action plans identify what initiatives are needed to address the barrier(s), who will implement the actions, a timeline for implementation, and what resources are needed.
-The primary function of the action plans is as an internal document for network leaders to focus initiatives and resources.
-Network staff will use the action plans to better understand the network's sustainability and provide support and input on development of network systems
+The Action Plan identifies what initiatives are needed to address barrier(s), who will implement the actions, a timeline for implementation, and resources are needed.
+The primary function of the Action Plan is as an internal document for network leaders to focus initiatives and resources.
+Network staff will use the Action Plan to implement identified improvements.
+Board members will use the Action Plan to better understand the network's sustainability and provide support and input on development of network systems. - 4.
+Opportunities for Sustainability Action Plans Summary: An Action Plan Summary is designed to assist networks in tracking forward progress by appropriately updating the "Status" column.
+This summary tool is helpful during a network's progression toward improving sustainability.